Updated: Feb 23

-Opioid addiction has been an epidemic in the Appalachian region since 2003, and eventually in 2014, the area accounted for more a than a fifth of nationwide opioid-related deaths, according to the Center for Disease Control and Prevention.
+Opioid addiction has been an epidemic in the Appalachian region for decades, and in 2014 the area accounted for more than a fifth of nationwide opioid-related deaths, according to the Center for Disease Control and Prevention.
 ETSU head football trainer, Nathan Barger, said athletes who are recovering from surgery are most vulnerable to the risk of opioid addiction.

-“The biggest thing for us is that the epidemic has changed our whole dynamic with dispensing pain medication,” Barger said.
+“The biggest thing for us is that the epidemic has changed our whole dynamic with dispensing pain medication,” said Barger.
 “We now control exactly how many pills are taken by athletes post-surgery and we start to wean them off their pain medication as rehab and recovery progresses.”

 Dr. Benjamin England is an exercise and sports medicine specialist at Appalachian Orthopedics.
 He works as a team doctor alongside Dr. Ralph Mills at ETSU.
 England said an opioid addiction during recovery doubles the problem for athletes as they have two rehab and recovery processes to undergo instead of one.

 Orthopedics is an area where opioid addiction is very common as many become addicted through injuries and after surgery.

 “If a condition is chronic then sometimes the medication is used chronically as well,” said England.
 “I’m very hesitant to use opioids with athletes because of the risk of addiction that comes with them.”